Skip to content

 })

 Two caveats on the personalInfo shortcut: entries shorter than 3 characters are ignored (to avoid false positives), and entries containing @ are treated as emails and reduced to the local part (everything before @).
-For a curated wordlist where those rules don't fit, use the validator below.
+For a curated wordlist where those rules don't fit, register a custom validator:

 typescript